 IN THIS ARTICLE

 What are the types of arrhythmias (heart rhythm disorders) in people with serious heart disease?

 Arrhythmias arising in the ventricle (ventricular arrhythmias) are more likely to be found in people with more serious heart disease but may also be found in healthy individuals.

-Arrhythmias can be frightening, but in many cases, especially in younger patients with normal underlying hearts, they are not life-threatening and can be effectively treated with medications.
+Arrhythmias can be frightening, but in many cases, especially in younger people with normal underlying arrhythmias, they are not life-threatening and can be effectively treated with medications.

 Must Read Articles Related to Heart Rhythm Disorders

 The eMedicineHealth doctors ask about Arrhythmias (Heart Rhythm Disorders):

 Arrhythmias - Symptoms